JennEYoon/datasciY/logs-8.2.2020.md

     \-
   * YOLO post poned to 9/15 Tu 7pm.
 Do notebook by then.
   * YOLO notebook to finish Friday 9/11.
+    \-
+  * 0/12-9/13 3:30 am -- finally figured out how to download Coursera class zip files.
+    Use **tor**
+    Data files too large to push to Github, some weeks.

  ---